AaronCQL/doconuxt/docs/content/writing-markdown.md

 All the official syntax is supported, with some added features that will be discussed here.

+## Headers

+Only H1 to H4 headers are styled.
+If you find yourself needing H5 and H6 headers, it probably means the structure of your documentation may be too nested.

 ## Links

 ### Internal links